Die Art

 People Also Ask

-Some of Die Art's most popular tracks include Sie sagte, DAS SCHIFF, Alles was dein Herz begehrt, HEIMATLIED, MY COLOUR IS BLACK.
-Listen to these songs and discover more from their extensive catalog.
+Die Art's most-played tracks include Sie sagte, DAS SCHIFF, Alles was dein Herz begehrt, HEIMATLIED, MY COLOUR IS BLACK.
+Listen to these songs and explore more from their catalog on this page.

 German band, founded 1984 as Die Zucht in Leipzig, German Democratic Republic (GDR/DDR).
-In 1985 they changed their name to Die Art because the government objected against further use of their origina...
+In 1985 they changed their name to Die Art because the government objected against further use of their original name.
+(Die Zucht = "the breed" or "the disciplin...
 Read the full biography on this page.

-You can find Die Art vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Die Art vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Die Art